-Barry Soper: Parliament once described as a brutalising arena
+Barry Soper: National MP Nick Smith rekindles bitter history with Speaker Trevor Mallard

 COMMENT:

-The late Jim Anderton, a formidable scrapper who didn't mince words, once described what's known as Parliament's bear pit a brutalising arena, it wasn't for the feint hearted.
+The late Jim Anderton, a formidable scrapper who didn't mince words, once described what's known as Parliament's bear pit a brutalising arena, it wasn't for the faint-hearted.

-At the time he made the statement it was dominated by males.
+At the time he made the statement the place was dominated by males.

-It was a place where the Grand Hall, an ornate, panelled, expansive room in the old buildings was closed off to the public.
+It was a place where the Grand Hall, an ornate, panelled, expansive room in the old building was closed off to the public.

-The glass domes and windows were blacked out to keep reflection off the eight, full size billiard tables where men with RSA badges on the lapels of their three piece suits and dangling chains from fob watches were commonplace as was a cigarette attached to their lips.
+The glass domes and windows were blacked out to keep reflection off the eight full-size billiard tables where men with RSA badges on the lapels of their three-piece suits and dangling chains from fob watches were commonplace as was a cigarette attached to their lips.
 They'd bash the billiard balls around for hours on end.

 With a belly full of Bellamys beer, they'd swagger into the debating chamber and throw abuse at each other.